sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities/debug-code.md

 <p class="subtitle">Learn how Cody helps you identify errors in your code and provides code fixes.</p>

 Cody is optimized to identify and fix errors in your code.
-Its debugging capability and autocomplete suggestions can significantly accelerate your debugging process, increasing the developer productivity.
+Its debugging capability and autocomplete suggestions can significantly accelerate your debugging process, increasing developer productivity.
 All Cody IDE extensions (VS Code, JetBrains, and Neovim) support code debugging and fixes capabilities.

 ## Use chat for code fixes

 When you encounter a code error, you can use the chat interface and ask Cody about it.
 You can paste the faulty code snippets directly in the chat window, and Cody will provide a fix.

 The suggestions can be a corrected code snippet that you can copy and paste into your code.
-Or a follow-up question for additional context to help you debug the code further.
-Moreover, you can also paste the error message in chat and ask Cody to provide you with a list of possible solutions.
+Or you can ask a follow-up question for additional context to help you debug the code further.
+Moreover, you can also paste an error message in chat and ask Cody to provide you with a list of possible solutions.

 Let's look at a simple example to understand how Cody can help you debug your code.
 The following code snippet should print the sum of two numbers.